 CRS 240: The Natural Science of an Estuary

-This course is one of four courses that make up the Chesapeake Semester.
-Here students explore topics such as geology, coastal morphology and the formation of the Chesapeake Bay, physical, chemical and biological estuarine oceanography, estuarine productivity and community structure, zonation in marine habitats, salt marshes and mud flats, oyster bars and sea grass beds, forest ecology, and the science and impacts of climate change.
-Some lecturers are on campus, while others are delivered while traveling.
-The course includes class, home, and field lab exercises designed to reinforce course content, introduces scientific thinking and training in data collection and analysis.
+This course is one of four that make up the Chesapeake Semester.
+The course includes class, home, and lab exercises in the field designed to reinforce course content and introduce scientific thinking and training in data collection and analysis.
 It is designed to foster cross-disciplinary thinking with the Humanities and Social Science courses of the Chesapeake Semester.
 A substantial amount of learning will take place in the field with particular design and focus around the second Journey, “Ridge to Ocean: Ecology and Geology of the Chesapeake.”

 This course will explore the following topics.
-Some lecturers will be on campus, while others will be delivered while we are on the road.
+Some lectures will be on campus, while others will be delivered while we are on the road.

 - Geology, coastal morphology and the formation of the Chesapeake Bay